In my many years of reading and writing proposals, I’ve come up with some universal guidelines that apply to virtually all types of proposals.

 - ALWAYS print the proposal and proofread it in hard copy for grammatical errors, spelling errors, visual inconsistencies, etc. before sending it.

-- Finally, convert it to a PDF (to avoid having the proposal look strange if the device your prospect is using to view it lacks one or more fonts featured in the document) and then proofread it again to ensure that it looks the way it should.
+- Finally, convert it to a PDF (to avoid having the proposal look strange if the device your prospect is using to view it lacks one or more fonts featured in your original document)… and then proofread it again to ensure that it looks the way it should.